-Requirements for individual Pre-U subjects (certificates) are listed with each course entry.
-Mixed portfolios of Pre-U and A level subjects are welcomed and essential subject requirements can be satisfied by taking either the relevant Pre-U certificate or A Level.
+Requirements for individual Pre-U principal subjects (certificates) are listed with each course entry.
+Mixed portfolios of Pre-U principal subjects and A level subjects are welcomed and essential subject requirements can be satisfied by taking either the relevant Pre-U certificate or A Level.
 Candidates offering both a Pre-U and an A level in the same subject should be aware that only one will count towards the overall requirement for any given course.

 The Pre-U Diploma is acceptable and candidates working towards this are advised to contact the Undergraduate Admissions Team regarding Diploma offer levels.

 Applicants should also ensure that they are able to meet the essential subject requirements for their chosen course.
 Details of our typical offers can be found on the study pages or our website.

 Applicants who successfully achieve the Advanced Diploma (level 3) will be considered for entry onto Warwick degrees in some closely aligned subjects.
 To meet the standard entry requirements applicants may need to take specific Additional and Specialised Learning options.
 Please refer to the Warwick and UCAS websites for details about Diploma entry requirements for specific degrees.
 If you are unsure about whether your combination of subjects will meet our entry requirements please contact the Undergraduate Admissions Team for advice.

 Warwick welcomes the breadth of experience offered by those who successfully complete the AQA Baccalaureate and will consider activities completed towards the qualification as part of applicants’ overall profiles.
-However, offers will not normally be made conditional upon achievement of the AQA Bacc but will be framed in terms of A level and AS level achievement.
+However, offers will not normally be made conditional upon achievement of the AQA Bacc but will be framed in terms of A level achievement.

 Warwick also welcomes applications from students who are studying foundation programmes offered by other institutions.
-If you would like advice on the suitability of the HEFP or another foundation programme for entry onto a specific degree please refer to departmental entry requirements or contact the Undergraduate Admissions Team.
+If you would like advice on the suitability of the IFP or another foundation programme for entry onto a specific degree please refer to departmental entry requirements or contact the Undergraduate Admissions Team.

 Successful Warwick applicants who have taken GCSEs will have a range of subjects at good grades at GCSE level.
 However, we do not stipulate that applicants must offer the particular combination of subjects within the English Baccalaureate in order to achieve this.
 Applicants do not need the English Baccalaureate to be considered for entry to Warwick degrees but they should ensure that they can demonstrate a broad general education and that they are able to meet essential subject requirements for their chosen course.